hyperb1iss/hyperb1iss/README.md

 A versatile **Chrome extension and cli** for quickly copying code into llms.
 Whether you’re working on a complex bug or exploring new ideas, contexter helps you wield ai’s power with ease.

 ### 🛠️ [dotfiles](https://github.com/hyperb1iss/dotfiles)
-My personal **dotfiles** that I use everyday
+My personal **dotfiles** that I use everyday, with some unique features and lots of style.

 ## 🌙 Maintenance-only projects

 ### 🎮 [uchroma](https://github.com/hyperb1iss/uchroma)
-An advanced driver for **Razer Chroma hardware on Linux**, ensuring your peripherals shine just as bright on linux as they do on other platforms.
+A driver for **Razer Chroma hardware on Linux**, with an extensible animation engine.
+RGBees!

 ### 🖥️ [vncflinger](https://github.com/hyperb1iss/vncflinger)
-A fast system-level **vnc server for Android** that provides remote access to your android devices at the OS level
+A fast system-level **vnc server for Android** that provides remote access to your Android devices at the OS level

 ### 🌠 Other contributions
-I also dabble in packaging Python libraries for Debian/Ubuntu and contribute to various other open-source odds and ends.
+I package some Python libraries for Debian/Ubuntu and contribute to various other open-source odds and ends.
 [check out my repos!](https://github.com/hyperb1iss?tab=repositories)

 ## 🎤 Talks & keynotes

-I've shared my experiences and insights on **embedded systems**, **android roms**, **android internals**, and **audio programming** at conferences and product launches worldwide.
+I've shared my experiences and insights on **embedded systems**, **Android roms**, **Android internals**, and **audio programming** at conferences and product launches worldwide.

 ## 🌌 Let's connect!